9 best onboarding practices you’ll wish you knew sooner

 Cartoon image of a woman taking notes at her remote job while eating lunch

-According to the Harvard Business Review, nearly 30% of new hires leave their company within 90 days.
-That’s three out of 10 new employees — qualified and well-matched for their position — headed out the door.
+According to research cited by the Harvard Business Review, nearly 30% of new hires leave their company within 90 days.
+That's three out of 10 new employees — qualified and well-matched for their position — headed out the door.
 For your organization, the talent is gone, but it also means a loss of time and resources spent on recruitment and hiring.
 The fiscal costs to replace an employee who has left are as high as 150% of the position's annual salary.

 The best way to resolve this issue is with an effective and inclusive onboarding process.
 Building a solid onboarding process doesn't happen overnight.
 For every organization, there's going to be trial and error.
 But there are some onboarding best practices that can help you save time and avoid common pitfalls.